-(1) 1Coursework, assessed work, degrees, and semesters of study completed in study programs at the University of Tübingen, other state-administered or state-recognized institutions of higher education and universities of cooperative education in Germany or in study programs at state-administered or state-recognized institutions abroad will be credited if the competencies thus obtained show no significant difference from the coursework or degrees they replace.
+- (1) 1Coursework, assessed work, degrees, and semesters of study completed in study programs at the University of Tübingen, other state-administered or state-recognized institutions of higher education and universities of cooperative education in Germany or in study programs at state-administered or state-recognized institutions abroad will be credited if the competencies thus obtained show no significant difference from the coursework or degrees they replace.
 2This accreditation serves the continuation of studies, the completion of exams, the commencement of further studies, or admission to a doctoral program.
-3Insofar as equivalency agreements between Germany and other countries favor students from other countries in a way not in accordance with sentences 1 and 2, the equivalency agreements take precedence; in addition accords struck within the framework of university partnerships, collaboration agreements and dual-degree programs must be taken into account.
-4Intermediate exams completed in the same or in a related study program at the University of Tübingen or another German institution of higher education will be recognized.

-(2) Participation in recognized correspondence courses will be treated as the equivalent of oncampus studies and credited accordingly to the duration of study.

-(3) 1Knowledge and skills obtained outside of the higher education system may be credited to studies if:

-- 1. at the time of recognition, the student met the requirements for admission to higher education, - 2. the knowledge and skills to be credited to studies are equivalent in content and standard to the coursework and assessment they are to replace, and - 3. the criteria for recognition within the framework of accreditation have been assessed.

-2Knowledge and skills obtained outside of the higher education system may be credited to studies to a maximum of 50 percent of a university study program.
+3Insofar as equivalency agreements between Germany and other countries favor students from other countries in a way not in accordance with sentences 1 and 2 above, the equivalency agreements take precedence; in addition accords struck within the framework of university partnerships, collaboration agreements and dual-degree programs must be taken into account.
+4Intermediate exams completed in the same or in a related study program at the University of Tübingen or another German institution of higher education will be recognized. - (2) Participation in recognized correspondence courses will be recognized as the equivalent of on-campus studies and credited to the duration of study accordingly. - (3) 1Knowledge and skills obtained outside of the higher education system may be credited to studies if: - 1. at the time of recognition, the student met the requirements for admission to university, - 2. the knowledge and skills to be credited to studies are equivalent in content and standard to the coursework and assessment they are to replace, and - 3. the criteria for recognition within the framework of accreditation have been assessed.
+2Knowledge and skills obtained outside of the higher education system may be credited to studies to a maximum of 50 percent of a university degree program.
 3There must be a careful check to ensure that knowledge and skills obtained outside the higher education system are, in the nature and volume of coursework they replace, equivalent regarding the competencies obtained.
-4When the decision is made, the form in which the competencies were learned must be taken into consideration.